tpremoli/ADMIRE-DL/README.md

 This script generates augmentations for a preprocessed dataset.
 This is useful for visualizing the impact of the employed augmentations used in the paper.

+10. `trainable_param_count.py`

+This script counts the number of trainable parameters in all models in the `out/models` folder.
+This is useful for understanding the complexity of the models, and is useful for comparing the models.
+The results are stored in a csv file in `out/trainable_param_counts.csv`.

 ### Extensions

 #### T1_2_MNI_152_1mm.cnf